frapa/typpy/docs/specs/imports.md

 This does not only affect typy but also simply running `python script.py` form the `script` folder will be ambiguous.

-In this case, typy behaves like the python interpreter.
+In this case, typy should behave like the python interpreter.

-### Modules
+#### Modules

 Since type evaluates the modules it checks, if the modules contain instructions on the global scope.
 These instructions will be